Conditional Warning Probabilities

 Warning Type No Watch Severe Thunderstorm Watch Tornado Watch Particularly Dangerous Situation (PDS) Severe Thunderstorm Watch Particularly Dangerous Situation (PDS) Tornado Watch

 To read this table, find the watch type that your location is currently under.
-Within that column, you'll find the probability that your location will see a tornado warning before the watch expires (first row below the header) and the probability that your location will see a severe thunderstorm warning before the watch expires (second row).
-As an example, if your location is under a normal tornado watch, there is a 23.4% chance that your location will see a tornado warning before the watch expires.
+Within that column, you'll find the probability that your location will see a tornado warning before the watch expires (first row below the header), the probability that your location will see a severe thunderstorm warning before the watch expires (second row), and the probability that your location will see a flash flood warning before the watch expires (third row).
+As an example, if your location is under a normal tornado watch, there is a 7.0% chance that your location will see a tornado warning before the watch expires.

 There are a couple of other interesting details in this finding that are worth discussing.
 One is that you're less likely to see a severe thunderstorm warning in a tornado watch vs a severe thunderstorm watch.
 This is likely due to the fact that tornado watches are usually issued when there is potential for isolated supercells to form within the watch area.
 Since these storms are isolated (low coverage), they tend to be more hit-or-miss.
 This is in contrast to a large line of thunderstorms (such as a quasi-linear convective system, QLCS), which impacts a much larger area and is more likely to prompt a severe thunderstorm warning at any given location.

-Finally, the issuance of a PDS watch is associated with a significantly higher probability of experiencing a warning before the watch expires.
-In fact, for any given location within a PDS tornado watch, there is a roughly 1 in 3 chance that a tornado warning will be issued for that location, which is significantly higher than the same outcome within a normal tornado watch.
+Additionally, the issuance of a PDS watch is associated with a significantly higher probability of experiencing a warning before the watch expires.
+In fact, for any given location within a PDS tornado watch, there is a roughly 1 in 5 chance that a tornado warning will be issued for that location, which is approximately 3 times higher than the same outcome within a normal tornado watch.

 Part II: Warning probability as a function of SPC categorical risk